gaehlerm/SoftwareEngineering/README.md

     lion.feed()
 ```

-## General recommendations
+### General recommendations

-It is recommended sticking to these class types.
+It is recommended sticking to the class types mentioned above.
 It may be convenient to add a method to a data class or a variable to a pure function class.
 However this will quite certainly make the code worse as it violates the single responsibility principle.

 The most common error is mixing the worker class and the delegating class.
 You can easily end up with a fairly complex function within a delegation class using a lot of member variables.
 This is bad by design as the delegation class is fairly high level of abstraction, meanwhile the worker class is by design a low-level object.
 Mixing different levels of abstraction is a really bad thing to do.
 Refactor the complex part into a separate class or function and call it from the delegating class.
 This should do the job.

 // this text is duplicated!
 See strong and loose coupling!
 Figure out which one to remove.

-A well-known rule says: “Classes should have high cohesion within themselves and low coupling between each other.”
-[Robert C. Martin] If you don’t understand these expressions, we could rewrite it to: “There should be a lot of interaction between methods and variables within a class and little interaction between classes.”
+A well-known rule says: "Classes should have high cohesion within themselves and low coupling between each other." //Robert C. Martin If you don’t understand these expressions, we could rewrite it to: “There should be a lot of interaction between methods and variables within a class and little interaction between classes.”
 This is indeed a very important rule.
 However, as most rules in software engineering, it has to be taken with a grain of salt.

 The amount of cohesion within a class may differ a lot, depending on the type of class.
 The cohesion within a working class is certainly much higher than within a data class.
 In a worker class, there is a significant amount of work required to change its structure.
-In a data class, there is only some weak logical coupling between the member variables.
+In a data class, there is barely any cohesion between the member variables.
 The delegating classes have fairly little cohesion.
 Yet there is nothing wrong about these types of classes.
 In fact, they are very useful to structure your objects, etc.

 // see fundamentals of software architecture p.
 43, LCOM metric.
 Add a similar graphic

-This rule was meant for the worker classes.
+The rule above defined by Robert C. Martin was meant for the worker classes.
 Worker classes are a very common source for bad code as they tend to become way too complex.
 When breaking them into smaller pieces, this rule is very useful.
-It gives you a hint what’s the best way to break it into pieces.
+It gives you a hint how to break it into pieces preferably.
 Cluster your methods and variables into small groups.
 There should be a lot of interaction within the groups and little interaction between the groups.
 Possibly you also have to rewrite a few methods before breaking the class into pieces.
 It will be worth the effort.
 If you manage to do this, it will certainly make your code easier to understand.
+And you'll be a much better software engineer.

 ## Constant

 // move const description elsewhere?

 In C++ you can enforce an object to remain the same for as long as it exists, using the const keyword at the time of creation.
-In Python you cannot enforce it, you can only use the _ notation to hint that a variable should not be changed.
+In Python you cannot enforce it, you can only use the all uppercase notation to hint that a variable should not be changed.
 The usage of const is easy, even though it might be a little confusing at the beginning.
 Everything that should never be changed should be made constant and can be defined so at the time of creation.
-You create an object and if will remain the same until you throw it away.
+You create an object and it will remain the same until you throw it away.
 This makes life of a programmer much easier and prevents abuse of variables.

 But things are not always that easy.
 You might have cases where all properties are const except one.
 Or is it?
 Let’s look at an example.